svenskan/folket/README.md

-# Folket (February 7, 2016)
+# Folket (February 8, 2016)

 Folket is a Swedish–English dictionary for OS X.

 ## Installation

-1. [Download][download] an archive with the latest version of the dictionary.
+1. [Download][archive] an archive with the latest version of the dictionary.
 2. Unzip the archive and copy `Swedish-English.dictionary` to `~/Library/Dictionaries`.
-3. Open the Dictionary application and activate the Swedish–English dictionary in the settings.
+3. Open the Dictionary app and activate the Swedish–English dictionary in the settings.

+## Usage

+* Tap a word with three fingers on the trackpad.
+* Hover the cursor over a word and press Command-Control-D.
+* Open the Dictionary app and type a word.

 ## Compilation